 Daffodils, celandines, primroses and daisies

 The same goes for celandines (properly lesser celandines) which appear on road and path verges and on woodland floors.
 Once again, one gets a few in the first week of the month and then they gradually gather force, peaking at the end of March.
-You have to be out in the middle of the day to see celandines at their best, however: they are sensitive to cold, and in the early morning or late in the afternoon are tightly closed yellow buds.
+You have to be out in the middle of the day to see celandines at their best, however: they are sensitive to cold, and in the early morning or late in the afternoon (or on cold, grey days) they are tightly closed yellow buds.

 Another yellow favourite is the primrose, which crops up on wayside verges and in woodland right from the start of the month, and can cover some road or path verges by its end.
 Some daisies and dandelions appear in the grass – again only a few early in the month, but becoming much more widespread towards its end.
 (Check that the dandelion is not coltsfoot, which has a superficially similar flower, but no leaves.)

-In the woods the star flower in March is the wood anemone – white or blushed with pink, star-shaped when open by day, demure hanging bells in the early morning or late afternoon.
+In the woods the star flower in March is the wood anemone – white or blushed with pink, star-shaped when open by day, demure hanging bells in the early morning or late afternoon (or if the weather is especially cold).
 They start mid month and are at their best at the month's end, forming intense carpets in some woods (though in both 2015 and 2016 only a very few appeared in March and they were only about 20 percent in flower by the month's end).

 Another plant that carpets woodland floors is dog's mercury, which has inconspicuous flowers but which brings a welcome flush of green when full grown at the end of the month.
 By this time you can also see mats of the diminutive moschatel, whose square greeny-yellow flowers gain it the nickname of 'town hall clock'.
 You can also see mats of golden saxifrage, with its tiny yellowy-green flowers, as well as possibly some wood sorrel in warmer years.